Botan-Bulut/MatrixDeterminantCalculator/README.md

 # MatrixDeterminantCalculator

-This project aims to create a matrix determinant calculator for user selected dimensions.
+This program calculates the determinant of nxn matrix.